What forms of payment do you accept?

 Where are your wallpapers printed?

-Our wallpapers are all printed, with water based inks, in Norfolk by James & Robert.
-They’re brothers, but they don’t seem to argue too much.
+Our wallpapers are all printed, with water based inks, in Lancashire by a gorgeous family owned company.

 And the fabrics?